-A new flat corporate income tax rate of 9% was introduced in Hungary as from 2017.
+In Hungary, a corporate income tax rate of 9% is applicable, which is the lowest rate in the EU.
 The tax base is the pre-tax profit modified by several increasing and decreasing items.
 In Hungary, the losses can be carried forward for 5 years.
-Moreover, the losses may be used for reducing the tax base only up to 50% of the tax base calculated without the loss carried forward.
+The losses may be used for reducing the tax base only up to 50% of the tax base calculated without the loss carried forward.
 Loss carryback is only possible in the agricultural sector.
-Special limitations are applicable in case of M&A transactions.
+Special limitations are applicable in the case of M&A transactions.

-Hungary applies thin capitalization (3:1) and CFC rules.
-There is a wide range of tax allowances for new investments and R&D. Furthermore, Hungary provides tax exemption on holding structures: capital gains on shares and intellectual property under certain conditions are tax free, and a 50% tax allowance is applicable on royalty incomes.
+Hungary provides tax exemption on holding structures: capital gains on shares and intellectual property under certain conditions are tax free, and a 50% tax allowance is applicable on royalty incomes.
 There is no withholding tax on dividends, interest and royalty paid by a Hungarian company to a foreign company.
 Hungary has a wide international treaty network with more than 80 treaties on the avoidance of double taxation.
+IFRS accounting is optional for larger companies (above approx. 1 million EUR of revenue).

 |Transfer pricing in Hungary|